 Title VII of the MNL may be applied to all kinds of judicial procedures.
 Nonetheless, shipping companies may prefer to invoke the application of other specific regimes, corresponding to a particular contract to use of the ship (i.e., the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention)) or to other specific clauses.

 Preference is given to maritime and port authorities, except over death or bodily injury credits.
 Shipping companies claiming the right of limitation before Spanish courts should constitute a limitation fund.
-Competence lies with the mercantile courts.
+Competence lies with the commercial courts.

 i Ship arrest

 Ship arrest in Spain is governed by the International Convention on Arrest of Ships 1999 (the Arrest Convention 1999), Chapter II of Title IX of the MNL and Act 1/2000, of 7 January 2000, on Civil Procedure (the Civil Procedure Law).
 According to Spanish law, the Convention also applies to arrests of ships flying the flag of a state that is not party to it.